We Can’t Afford to let MnDOT Perpetuate the Status Quo

 For these people, walking, rolling and biking options in the I-94 corridor range from unpleasant and unsafe to non-existent.
 Transit service is infrequent and often takes 4 to 5 times as long as driving.

-For those who do drive on I-94, the freeway is equally insufficient.
-The high speeds and traffic volumes on I-94 and feeder streets create crashes that result in death, injuries and permanant tragedy.
-The freeway doesn’t even deliver on its promise of fast and reliable driving times.
+For those who do drive on I-94, the highway is equally insufficient.
+The high speeds and traffic volumes on I-94 and feeder streets create crashes that result in death, injuries and permanent tragedy.
+The highway doesn’t even deliver on its promise of fast and reliable driving times.
 Traffic grinds to halt during rush hour, after a crash or in inclement weather.
 Decades of data have shown us that as freeways are expanded, the more that people drive, a phenomenon known as induced demand.
 Freeways will never alleviate traffic congestion, in fact, they create it.
 This is why a 26 lane freeway expansion in Houston resulted in traffic becoming worse just three years later.

 Access to quality transportation is a human right.
 It shouldn’t depend on one’s ability to own a car.
 We deserve better transportation options that are fast, affordable and convenient.